 Inside Volume 2

-Four sections comprise Volume II, filling 186 pages (though some are redacted and some are blank):
+Volume II begins on page 208 (of the 448 pages) and covers the Obstruction-of-Justice investigation in four sections filling 186 pages (though some are redacted and some are blank):

 - The Special Counsel’s Investigation